Head Start / Simplifying Local Government

-The requirement to develop Regional Reorganisation Plans may also prompt discussion about combining services or even amalgamating councils, potentially reshaping how local government is structured in the future.
+The requirement to develop reorganisation proposals is also likely to prompt discussion about shared services, structural change, or potential amalgamation—potentially reshaping how local government is organised and delivered in the future.

 Rates capping / Simplifying Local Government Resources: